wechicken456/RIPv2_Shrub/README.md

 ./dockershim.sh
 ```

-Now, in a separate temrinal window, start your CHAIN:
+Now, in a separate terminal window, start your BOWTIE:

 ```c
 ./CHAIN.sh -d=172.31.127.254
 ```
-**NOTE: if you change the ip your docker container uses in `dockershim.sh`, change the -d= argument to `CHAIN.sh` to match.**
+**NOTE: if you change the ip your docker container uses in `dockershim.sh`, change the -d= argument to `BOWTIE.sh` to match.**

 Finally we can send traffic from another terminal window.
 Test using the following commands: